NaomiKriger/tables_scraper/README.md

 ## Running the App Locally
 ### Steps:
-1. Clone the repo
+1. Clone the repository: `git clone https://github.com/NaomiKriger/tables_scraper.git`
+2. Navigate to the project directory
-2. Run `pip install -r requirements.txt`
+3. Install the required dependencies: `pip install -r requirements.txt`
-3. Run the app either via your IDE or by using the command `python app.py`
+4. Run the app either via your IDE or by using the command `python app.py`

 ## Running the App on Docker
 ### Steps:
-1. Clone the repo
+1. Clone the repository
-2. Access the repo's path via terminal
+2. Navigate to the project directory
 3. Run the following commands:

 `docker build -t <name:version> .` e.g. `docker build tablesscraper:1.0 .`